teksi/wastewater/docs/en/user-guide/editing/editing.rst

 If there are connections from reach to reach, the reach point moves at right angles to the other reach.
 If there is no way to do a right angle, it moves to the next end point of the reach.

-.. attention:: If there is snapping from reach to reach, you will get not the expected result, if the first reach snaps to a second reach, and afterwards this second reach snaps to a node or a third reach, there will be no more graphical connection between reach 1 and reach 2.
-You have to rerun the command.
+.. attention:: If there is snapping from reach to reach, you will get not the expected result, if the first reach snaps to a second reach, and afterwards this second reach snaps to a node or a third reach.
+There will be no more graphical connection between reach 1 and reach 2.
+You have to re-run the command.

 Working with codes of value list
 --------------------------------

 * The values of fields with value list are stored in the database with codes.

  .. note:: The codes are unique, also if there is the same text in different value lists.
-E.g. the code for "rain_wastewater" in the vl_channel_usage_current and in the vl_channel_usage_planned is different.
+E.g. the code for "surface_wastewater" in the vl_channel_usage_current and in the vl_channel_usage_planned is different.

 * In a tww project with correct configuration you see in the table view or the form view the values in your language and not the codes.
 * But if you want to define a selection by expression or if you want to define a rule-based symbology for your layer, you have to know the codes or you use the following expression: **represent_value("field")**